 We often use third-party booking platforms to sell tickets to our events.
 We cannot be held responsible for the content of such sites, or for any breaches of law that such sites might commit.
 In the event that you are let down by any third-party booking site, you must first make recourse to them.
 Where you fail to receive an appropriate response we will do our best to assist you where we can.
 However, we recommend that you read the terms and conditions of booking on any third-party booking site before making your online purchase.

 When you contract with us to provide your Private Dining Event at a third-party venue, where possible we will visit the site to ensure its suitability for both our needs.
 You must agree the terms of booking the site with the owner of that site.
 We cannot be held responsible for matters relating to the site that are outside our control.

 FOOD ALLERGIES & INTOLERANCES

 We comply with our food safety obligations to the highest possible standards.
-Please note that due to the nature of our events, we are not always able to provide an alternative for all dietary and allergens, therefore we advise it’s always best to check with us prior to booking.
-Upon booking tickets to our Events, our booking form requests you confirm any known or suspected allergies and intolerances to us, a minimum of 4 days prior to the Event.
+Please note that due to the nature of our events, we are not always able to provide an alternative for all dietary and allergens, therefore you must always check with us prior to booking.
+In the event that we are unable to cater for your requirements and you have already booked a ticket, you will be eligible for a refund as per our below Refund Policy.
+Upon booking tickets to our Events, our booking form requests you confirm any known or suspected allergies and intolerances to us, a minimum of 7 days prior to the Event.
 We will also provide allergen cards at each Event, should you wish to see where such allergens occur in the menu.
 However, our food is prepared in a kitchen that handles most allergens.
 It is your responsibility to tell us prior to the Event if you have any allergies or intolerances.
-For Private Dining Events, you are required to provide all information on your guests’ allergies and intolerances a minimum of 4 days prior to the Event.
+For Private Dining Events, you are required to provide all information on your guests’ allergies and intolerances a minimum of 7 days prior to the Event.